data-edu/tidyLPA/README.md

 Installation
 ------------

-You can install tidyLPA from github with:
+You can install tidyLPA from GitHub with:

 ``` r
 # install.packages("devtools")